 Image Capture component

 Data creators generate diagnostic data that is consumed by the Logger and the Harvester.
 Those components coordinate with the Archive to persist the data, and they coordinate with the Policies and Actions subsystem to provide automated monitoring.
 The Accessor interacts with the Logger and the Harvester to expose current diagnostic data and with the Archive to present historical data.
 The Image Capture facility provides the means for capturing a diagnostic snapshot of a key server state.
-The relationship among these components is shown in Figure 2-1.
+The Major WLDF components are shown in Figure 2-1.

 Figure 2-1 Major WLDF Components

 All of the framework components operate at the server level and are only aware of server scope.
 All the components exist entirely within the server process and participate in the standard server lifecycle.
 All artifacts of the framework are configured and stored on a per server basis.

 Data providers and data publishers are distributed across components, and the generated data can be collected by the Logger or the Harvester, as shown in Figure 2-2.

 Figure 2-2 Relationship of Data Creation Components to Data Collection Components